 Additionally, focusing on smaller muscles weaknesses limits the chance of injury by placing less impact on the joints and eliminating compensations.

 Learn about COREX12 our corrective exercise system based on 12 movements to heal injuries and improve performance.

-There is many paths to Rome when it comes to sports training.
-Meaning There are many different training methods to make athletes fast and strong.
-At Corexcell we have spent the last 15 years experimenting with multiple training methods and determined what methods work best based on the body type of the athlete, the level of the athlete, and phase of training.
+There are many paths to Rome when it comes to sports training.
+This means that there are many different training methods to make athletes faster and stronger.
+At CoreXcell, we have spent the last 15 years experimenting with multiple training philosophies and determined what methods work best, based on the body type of the individual and the level of the athlete.

-What makes the unified training method unique is its ability to blend the two extremes of heavy weight training versus developing athletic speed & flexibility.
-We are the Ying and yang of sports training.
-And Our athletes are always challenged not only to get stronger with squat and dead lift but to become more flexible and structurally balanced with their smaller stabilizer muscles.
+What makes our training method unique is its ability to blend the two extremes of heavy weight training versus developing athletic speed & flexibility.
+We are the yin and yang of sports training, and our athletes are always challenged to not only get stronger with squats and deadlifts, but also to become more flexible and structurally balanced with their smaller stabilizer muscles.